elix/elix/src/plain/README.md

-This folder contains the Plain reference design system built on the Elix base components.
+This folder contains the Plain reference design systembuilt on the Elix base components.

 As their name implies, the base components are intended to be used as the base for a design system.
 The base components are not designed to be directly instantiable.